GigaDAO/wasi-sol/README.md

 ## 👥 Contributing

 Contributions and feedback are welcome!
 If you'd like to contribute, report an issue, or suggest an enhancement, please engage with the project on [GitHub](https://github.com/gigadao/wasi-sol).
-Your contributions help improve this CLI and library for the community.
+Your contributions help improve this library for the community.

 ## 📝 License